ChamiLamelas/Music_Tab_Project/README.md

 The configuration file is designed to provide the user more freedom in how the program runs.
 It may be best to examine the default configuration file before writing one on your own.
 And make sure it has the same name as the default configuration file.
 Furthermore, to help yourself, you can add line comments in the configuration file by placing a hashtag "#" at the beginning of each comment line (as with Python).
 Errors in the configuration file are also reported to the log file.

+**Important:** If you wish write your own configuration file and provide different settings for the various options that can be configured in this program, make sure you put the new options and settings in the same order as in the default configuration file.
+Otherwise, an error will occur.

 ### Note about Cygwin

 If you are interested in using Cygwin to run the program, I encountered an error with the time logging when I used Cygwin.
 After some research I found it could have been caused by Cygwin updating the Windows time zone environmental variable in such a way that Windows failed to interpret it correctly and switched to a default time zone (which seemed to be 1 hour after Greenwich Mean Time (GMT)).
 I wasn't confident about editing system environmental variables, which can be done through Cygwin, so I decided it was best to use Windows Command Prompt.